SajinPrasad/simple_pdf_viewer/README.md

 7. Activate the virtual environment :
    source venv/bin/activate

+8. Install requirements.
+pip install -r requirements.txt

-8. Run the project :
+10. Run the project :
    python manage.py runserver

-9. Admins can login and upload and manage the PDFs.
+11. Admins can login and upload and manage the PDFs.
-10. Create user using the terminal within the project : python manage.py createsuperuser
+12. Create user using the terminal within the project : python manage.py createsuperuser